So, you're cooking and realize you're out of bourbon. What now?

 6 - Vanilla Extract

-Last on our list, vanilla extract brings a smooth, sweet, and aromatic flavor to the table.
-We use it a lot in baked goods and desserts.
+Last on our list, vanilla extract brings a smooth, sweet, and aromatic flavor to the table (derived from the pods of the Vanilla planifolia orchid).

 For savory dishes, it might surprise you, but it adds warmth to sauces and marinades.